furstenheim/copy-down/README.md

 ### Acknowledgment
 This library is a port to Java of the wonderful library [Turndown.js](https://github.com/domchristie/turndown).
 This library passes the same test suite as the original library to ensure same behavior.

+The support to convert tables to markdown is ported from the [turndown-plugin-gfm](https://github.com/mixmark-io/turndown-plugin-gfm) library.
+It uses also the same test as that library.

 This project is supported by Intellij open source license